Yuying-Jin/CS421proj/debug/README.md

-This is where to test different web pages.
+This is the place to test different web pages.

 If you have .ejs, simply rename the extension to .html.